jfroom/jfmk-auth/README.md

 ## First run

-`docker-compose up` Build the docker images.
+`docker-compose up` Build the docker images, install dependencies, and start the services.

+Once the docker services are build and running, the web service will occupy the current terminal with the running puma server log.
+Open a new terminal instance to issue any additional commands, or run the prior command in detached mode `docker-compose up -d` to free the current terminal session (more on that below).

-`docker-compose exec web bin/setup` Set up rails and the database.
+`docker-compose exec web bin/setup` Set up the database.

-`docker-compose exec web bin/rails db:seed` Seed the database with two users: `admin:Admin123` and `user:User123`.
+`docker-compose exec web rails db:seed` Seed the database with two users: `admin:Admin123` and `user:User123`.
 Use the admin login to change those immediately.

+### Docker's Bundler Cache
+[Bundler](http://bundler.io/) installs and keeps track of all the gem libraries.
+Keeping docker container build times low is not trivial when bundler is involved.
+It took some time & research to optimize bundler's cache, so is worth an explanation.
+Credit to the unboxed team for this [bundler cache technique](https://unboxed.co/blog/docker-re-bundling/).

+The `web` service uses the `Dockerfile` to build itself.
+It defines an `ENTRYPOINT ["/docker-entrypoint.sh"]` bash script which will run the initial `bundle install`.
+Gems are stored in a docker volume called `bundle_cache` (see `docker-compose.yml`).
+When any gems are added to the `Gemfile`, this entrypoint script will notice and install them into the cache volume.
+Because of the entrypoint there is no need to call a special command to do this other than `docker-compose up`.
+This technique is unique because the cache volume will persist across docker image changes, which greatly reduces build times in the local development environment.

 ## Development

 `docker-compose up` Stand up all services.
+Also installs any new gems if necessary (after switching branches, or pulling from a repo).

 `open http://localhost:3000/` Visit the web app service.

+`docker-compose exec web bin/update` Install a new gem, or to run a database migration.

 `docker-compose down; docker-compose up -d; docker attach jfmkauth_web_1` A common call chain to stop any existing/hung containers, stand up all services in detached mode, connect to view web service only (to view running log and interact with byebug).

-`docker-compose exec web bin/update` Performs Rails db migration, checks for bundle changes.
-This will install any new gems in the container but not the image - see next command.

-`docker-compose build` If Gemfile or Gemfile.lock have changed, docker web image needs to be rebuilt.
-(TODO: make this [more dynamic](http://bradgessler.com/articles/docker-bundler/))
+`docker-compose build` If there are changes to the `Dockerfile` or the `docker-compose` files, the containers may need to be rebuilt.

 These [docker shortcuts](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes) to clean up old docker images/containers/volumes is very handy.